EnigmaCurry/d.rymcg.tech/wireguard/README.md

 `WIREGUARD_PERSISTENTKEEPALIVE_PEERS`:

 ```
-# Specify the list of peers to send a keep alive packets to:
+# Specify the list of peers to send keep alive packets to:
 # (eg 'all', or a comma separated list of peer names.
 Set blank to turn it off.)
 WIREGUARD_PERSISTENTKEEPALIVE_PEERS=all
 ```